Indonesian Coffee Exporter: A Guide to Sourcing Green Beans

 Chocolate and Nut Structure for Espresso

-Teams target cocoa, hazelnut, and caramel sweetness for espresso menus guided by a coffee exporter.
-Cuppers verify medium acidity and steady body for balance.
-They test solubility to support consistent extraction at scale.
-Staff reject smoky odors and phenolic harshness.
-These lots deliver dependable crema and clear flavor definition from first sip through the finish.
+For espresso, the target is cocoa, hazelnut, and caramel sweetness, with medium acidity and steady body for balance.
+Solubility gets tested to support consistent extraction at scale.
+Smoky odors and phenolic harshness are rejected.
+Sumatran washed Arabicas like Aceh Gayo and Sumatra Lintong sit comfortably in this range, delivering dependable crema and clear flavor definition through the cup.

 Floral and Citrus Clarity for Filter